nomic-ai/gpt4all/gpt4all-bindings/typescript/README.md

 *   python 3
 *   On Windows and Linux, building GPT4All requires the complete Vulkan SDK.
 You may download it from here: https://vulkan.lunarg.com/sdk/home
 *   macOS users do not need Vulkan, as GPT4All will use Metal instead.
+*   CUDA Toolkit >= 11.4  (you can bypass this with adding a custom flag to build step)
+    -  Windows: There is difficulty compiling with cuda if the Visual Studio IDE is NOT present.

 ### Build (from source)